 Once their bellies are full, bed bugs return to the cracks and crevices hiding in mattresses, box springs, furniture, curtains, carpets, walls, floorboards and any other small places they can find, especially clutter.
 They can be transported in book bags, gym bags, clothing, suitcases, and pockets found in all of the above.
-They feed on warm-blooded animals and that includes all mammals.
-They prefer people but may feed on an elderly, overweight cat or dog that doesn’t move much and likes to sleep.
-They do not stay hidden in the fur of pets like fleas and ticks do; however, they will take a blood meal from your pet if he or she is quiet and sleeping.
+Bed bugs enjoy feeding on warm-blooded animals but preferring people.
+Most feed on an elderly, overweight cat or dog that doesn’t move much and sleeps often.
+Choosing to not stay hidden in the fur of pets, similar to fleas and ticks; however, bed bugs will take a meal from your pet if he or she is quiet and sleeping.
 Pets are not the ones you need to worry about; bed bugs are most likely to arrive on a visiting guest or a delivery of something like clothing or furniture.

 What to do if you Suspect Bed Bugs

-If you think you may have a bed bug infestation, you should hire a reputable exterminating company that offers a guarantee, wash all linens, furniture covers, blankets and pet beds in hot water, and thoroughly vacuum everything including the furniture.
-The bed should be examined carefully because bed bugs love to hide in any crevice as close to the bed as possible.
+If you think you may have a bed bug infestation, you should hire a reputable exterminating company that offers a guarantee, washes all linens, furniture covers, blankets and pet beds in hot water, and thoroughly vacuums everything; including the furniture.
+The bed should be examined carefully because bed bugs love to hide in any crevice.
 Ideally, they like to live in the bed itself, so they can be closest to their victims.
-The only “illness” from bed bugs you need to be concerned about is allergy.
-Bed bug bites can cause an allergic reaction leading to itching, swelling and infection, especially if there is a lot of scratching.
+The only “illness” from bed bugs you need to be concerned about is an allergic reaction.
+Bed bug bites can cause an allergic reaction that leads to itching, swelling and infection, especially if there is a lot of scratching.
 This is true for people and pets.